 An S&P Notes rating reflects the liquidity factors and market access risks unique to notes.
 Notes due in three years or less will likely receive a notes rating.
-Notes maturing beyond three years will most likely receive A more rough roug
+Notes maturing beyond three years will most likely receive a long-term debt rating.
+The following criteria will be used in making that assessment.

-Source of payment-the more dependent the issue is on the market for its refinancing, the more likely it will be treated as a note.
+- Amortization schedule-the longer the final maturity relative to other maturities the more likely it will be treated as a note. - Source of payment-the more dependent the issue is on the market for its refinancing, the more likely it will be treated as a note.